Das-Kollektiv/tdme2/README.md

         - supports swapping double buffered buffers (to screen)
         - supports checking if application is active (port-mingw, port-msc only for now)
         - provides application life cycle
+    - math
+        - Math class with common math functions
+        - Vector2, Vector3, Vector3, Matrix3x3, Matrix4x4 and Quaternion class
+            - those have a ordinary API + operators, the latter is still a bit WIP
     - 3d engine
         - model parsing
             - DAE parsing with skinned meshes and animations